pingcap/docs-cn/system-variables.md

 - Scope: GLOBAL
 - Persists to cluster: Yes
+- Type: Integer
 - Default value: `4096` (4 KiB)
 - Range: `[0, 1073741824]`
 - Unit: Bytes
 - The maximum length of the SQL statement output.
 When the output length of a statement is larger than the `tidb_query_log_max_len` value, the statement is truncated to output.
-- This setting was previously also available a tidb.toml option (`log.query-log-max-len`), but is only a system variable starting from TiDB v6.1.0.
+- This setting was previously also available as a `tidb.toml` option (`log.query-log-max-len`), but is only a system variable starting from TiDB v6.1.0.

 ### tidb_rc_read_check_ts <span class="version-mark">New in v6.0.0</span>